-There is some disagreement within the lending view as to whether the amounts of loans provided by banks decline following contractionary monetary policy because the banks decrease the supply of loans or because borrowers' demand for loans decreases.
-Coll et al. (2005) suggested that the decrease in loan supply is due to the imperfect information problem.
+There is some disagreement within the lending view as to whether the amounts of loans provided by banks decline following contractionary monetary policy because the banks decrease the supply of loans or because borrower's demand for loans decreases.
+Coll et al (2005) suggested that the decrease in loan supply is due to the imperfect information problem.
 Kashyap and Stein (1995), on the other hand, suggested that the changes observed through the bank lending channel are not caused by a shift in loan supply but rather a change in the demand for loans.
 The intuition behind this suggestion is that contractionary monetary policy is aimed at decreasing credit demand.
-Other findings suggest that banks decrease loan supply in anticipation of a fall in the credit margin following monetary tightening, while loan demand decreases due to declines in output level and increases in the loan rate (Hulsewig et al. 2004).
+Other findings suggest that banks decrease loan supply in anticipation of a fall in the credit margin following monetary tightening, while loan demand decreases due to declines in output level and increases in the loan rate (Hulsewig, 2004).

-2 Informational asymmetries refer to imperfect information and moral hazard problems that exist between borrowers and lenders due to differing characteristics of the financial institutions that result in varying levels of difficulties in sourcing external funds.
-The idea is that banks with different characteristics have differential access to external finance (Coll et al. 2005).
+1 Informational asymmetries refers to imperfect information and moral hazard problems that exists between borrowers and lenders due to differing characteristics of the financial institutions that result in varying level of difficulties in sourcing external funds.
+The idea is that banks with different characteristics have different access to external finance premiums (Coll, 2005).